Matthew12223/Matthew12223/README.md

 - 👋 Hi, I’m @Matthew12223
 - 👀 I’m interested in ...
 Python and PowerShell scripting for network and client automation.
 - 🌱 I’m currently learning ...
-Pyton
+Python
 - 💞️ I’m looking to collaborate on ...
 Any projects involving Cisco network automation via Ansible or Python
 - 📫 How to reach me ...
 Via this account.